bekk/bekk-christmas/post/elm/wip-working-with-nested-custom-types.md

 image: https://pixabay.com/no/photos/treet-tree-top-grenen-nakne-grenen-3044200/
 ingress: Custom types are powerful data structures that might feel somewhat complicated to work with, at least if they are nested.
 Well, they aren't!
-In this article we take a look at how to work with nested custom types. 🍊
+In this article we take a look at how simple it can be to work with nested custom types. 🍊
 authors:
   - Ragnhild Aalvik
 ---